-Taking the quiz: You will have a 24-hour window to take the quizzes.
+Taking the quiz: You have a 24-hour window to take the quizzes.
 Most quizzes will open Monday at 12:01 am and close the same day at 11:59 pm.
-Due to the Labor Day holiday the Module 1 quiz will open instead the following Tuesday at 12:01 am and close the same day at 11:59 pm.
-If you cannot take the quiz on Monday, you should not be in this class.
+Due to the Monday holidays the quizzes for Modules 1 and 11 will open instead the following Tuesday at 12:01 am and close the same day at 11:59 pm.
+If you cannot take the quiz on Monday or Tuesday, you should not be in this class.
 You have 30 minutes to complete the quiz from the time you open it, which is time-and-a-half for all students.
 You are allowed only one attempt to complete a quiz.
 You may not access outside help of any kind to answer the quiz, including sharing questions or answers; however, you are allowed to use your own study aids as a measure of your mastery of module content.
 Correct answers are not shown until after the quiz closes